duhengforever/specification/specification.md

 ## 3 Message Model
 ### 3.1 Message Type
 #### 3.1.1 Bytes Message
    A message that contains a stream of uninterpreted bytes.
-This message type is for literally encoding a body to match
+This message type is for literally encoding a body to match an existing message format.
-   an existing message format.
-In many cases, it will be possible to use one of

-#### 3.1.2 File Message

-#### 3.1.3 TextMessage
+#### 3.1.2 TextMessage
    A message whose body contains a java.lang.String.
 ### 3.2 Message Format
 #### 3.2.1 System Header
-   All messages support the same set of header fields, and these header fields are used by system, which are usually
-   used for such as identify and route messages.
+   All messages support the same set of header fields, and these header fields are used by system, which are usually used for such as identify and route messages.
 #### 3.2.2 User Header
-   In addition to the system header, messages provide a built-in user header for adding optional header fields to a
-   message, and these attributes are represented as key-value forms.
+   In addition to the system header, OMS provide a built-in user header for adding optional header fields to a message, and these attributes are represented as key-value forms.
 #### 3.3.3 Message Body
-   Message body support three types of message body defined in the [sector 3.1](#31Message Type)
+   Message body support two types of message body defined in the [sector 3.1](#31Message Type)
 ### 3.3 Message System Header
 #### 3.3.1 MessageId
    MessageId: unique identifier for a message.